 Learning from Noise: Evidence from India’s IPO Lotteries

 We study a natural experiment in which 1.5 million investors participate in allocation lotteries for Indian IPO stocks.
-Randomized IPO gains cause winning investors to increase applications to future IPOs and substantially increase portfolio trading volume in non-IPO stocks relative to lottery losers; the effects are symmetrically negative for experienced losses.
+Investors who win the lottery and obtain IPO stocks that rise in value increase portfolio trading volume in non-IPO stocks relative to lottery losers; the effects are symmetrically negative for experienced losses.
 These results are best explained by a model where agents learn from random experience about their own ability to operate in the market environment.
-Investors who have received multiple past IPO allocations show smaller responses, suggesting learning/selection moderates responses to noise shocks.
-The evidence is most consistent with investors learning about their own ability from experienced noise, drawing inferences about their skill from luck.
+Investors who have received multiple past IPO allocations show smaller responses, suggesting learning/selection moderates these responses to noise shocks.

 Keywords: investor behavior, experience, investment, learning, lotteries, causal inference, India, noise trading